matt-auckland/uoa-karate-wiki/docs/kata/sanchin.md

 ## Kata History

-[Chojun Miyagi] learned this kata from [Kanryo Higaonna] and made several changes to it, including:
+It is said that [Kanryo Higashionna] was the one who changed Sanchin's open hands into closed fists.
+This is supported by the fact that all the karate styles that spawned from Higashionna (Goju Ryu, Shito Ryu, Tōon-ryū) have close fisted Sanchin.

-- Using closed fists instead of open hands
+[Chojun Miyagi] learned this kata from [Kanryo Higaonna] and made several changes to it:

-- The method of breathing
+- The method of breathing became harder, it's said the orginal was softer.
-- The foot work involved
+- The footwork was simplified, the turns that existed in the kata were removed, and the stepping was changed so as to perform fewer steps.

-Two versions of 'Sanchin' exist in [Goju Ryu], "Higaonna", and "Miyagi".
-"Higaonna" retains the turns of Higaonna's original version.
-"Higaonna Sanchin" is also known as "Sanchin Dai Ni"
+Two main versions of 'Sanchin' now exist in [Goju Ryu], "Higashionna", and "Miyagi".
+"Higashionna" retains the turns of Higashionna's original version.
+"Higashionna Sanchin" is also known as "Sanchin Dai Ni"

 ## How To - Miyagi Style (<ruby><rb>宮</rb><rt>みや</rt><rb>城</rb><rt>ぎ</rt></ruby>)